Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning

 \section{Introduction}

-In recent years, pre-trained language models (PLMs) in natural language processing (NLP) are blooming everywhere \citep{BERT, BART, T5, GPT3}.
+In recent years, pre-trained language models (PLMs) in natural language processing (NLP) are blooming everywhere \citep{BERT, BART, roberta, joshi2020spanbert, T5, GPT2, GPT3}.
 However, not only the number of PLMs but also their size is rapidly growing, making it harder to perform full fine-tuning.
-To address the issue, tons of parameter-efficient fine-tuning methods have bubbled up, such as adapters \citep{adapter-houlsby, pfeiffer2020adapterfusion, zaken2021bitfit, fu2022adapterbias}, or prompts \citep{google_prompt_tuning, prefix_prompt_v1}.
+To address the issue, tons of parameter-efficient fine-tuning (PEFT) methods have bubbled up, such as adapters \citep{adapter-houlsby, pfeiffer2020adapterfusion, zaken2021bitfit, fu2022adapterbias}, or prompts \citep{google_prompt_tuning, prefix_prompt_v1}.